YegorChevardin/design-patterns/Readme.md

 > classes that are used to wrap concrete components.
 Decorators add new responsibilities or modify existing ones of
 > objects at runtime, allowing for more flexible and reusable code.

+### Facade

+> The Facade Pattern is a structural design pattern used in software engineering to provide a simplified, unified
+> interface to a set of interfaces or a complex subsystem.
+It acts as a single entry point for a group of related
+> functionalities, making it easier for clients to interact with the system.

 ###